Various information related to Owen Petchey's work and responsibilities at University of Zurich

 Taking the course

-You must be enrolled in the course in OLAT, as only participants there will receive communications about the course.
+To take the course you must be enrolled in the course in OLAT.
+If you are not enrolled in the course in OLAT you will not receive communications about the course.
 If you are uncertain about being enrolled, please see the first question in the FAQ below.

 Please see the important information in the UZH Vorlesungverzeichnis/Course Catalogue.

-You may also view the course Learning Objectives.
+You may also like to view the course Learning Objectives.

 FAQ